I feel for you.

 You are your child’s greatest advocate, so when you get into that room, hold your head up high and advocate to the best of your abilities for the programs and services to address your child’s needs.

-My parents lived by this quote of “being the boss” ever since they started advocating as part of my IEP when I was diagnosed with autism at 4.
+My parents played a pivotal part advocating as part of my IEP when I was diagnosed with autism at 4.
 This was when I was just starting school, so while I transitioned to school, my parents transitioned to help me find supports.
 One of those transitions had to do with preparing for IEP meetings.

 Years after, I would start sitting in on more of my IEP meetings to figure out more about the supports I needed to succeed.
 Being able to discuss this with my village made learning easier for me.
 I now recommend students to consider sitting in on their IEP meetings to learn more about their development.